7 Intro to ggplot

 Artwork by @allison_horst

 The palmerpenguins package includes scientific measurements of penguins observed on islands in the Palmer Archipelago near Palmer Station, Antarctica.
 The package and the awesome artwork is maintained by Allison Horst.
-It’s also a great one for data exploration & visualization so we’ll use it to learn about ggplot.
+It’s a great data set for exploration & visualization so we’ll use it to learn about ggplot.

 Let’s install and load it.